 3 ways how to import a .sketch file into Avocode

-Before your start, please make sure you have saved the Sketch document and that you have Avocode 2.24 or higher.
+Before your start, please make sure you have saved the Sketch document in version 43 or higher and that you have Avocode 2.24 or higher.

 1. Import Sketch designs by drag & drop (on Windows, Linux, macOS or via the browser)